 We emphasize youth engagement because it is the single best predictor of project success.
 Children of any age can participate in visualizing and planning a project.
 And of course children of any age can prepare the soil and place plants or seeds.
 The participation will be different for very young children compared to youth in middle or high school.
 We will favor an application that shows children’s ideas, drawings and research rather than one that shows the polished work of adults.
-The engagement of students leads to learning, pride in the project, and continued efforts to establish and continue the project.
+The engagement of children leads to learning, pride in the project, and continued efforts to establish and continue the project.

 Second, we focus on projects with native plants: the foundation of a complex web of life that includes birds, beneficial insects, soil organisms and other creatures.
 Multiple native plant species provide food, shelter and other habitat services and make the project an interesting place.
 You can include edible plants if you choose those that are native to your area.
 If you need assistance with planning your project, perhaps one of our members can help you identify species that are appropriate to your site’s soil, sunlight and moisture conditions, so the plants will thrive.
 All plant material must be free of pollinator-killing systemic pesticides.
 Email email@example.com for contact assistance.